The Blue Train: Pretoria to Cape Town

-Spend a last day in Cape Town, perhaps shopping for souvenirs on the Victoria and Alfred Waterfront, before meeting your transfer driver at the hotel and driving to the airport for your return flight to the UK.
+Spend a last day in Cape Town, perhaps shopping for souvenirs on the Victoria and Alfred Waterfront, before meeting your transfer driver at the hotel and driving to the airport for your return flight to the UK (not included).

 Alternatively, why not extend your holiday with a stay in the Cape Winelands or the spectacular Garden Route towards Port Elizabeth?
 Please ask for details and prices.

 This upscale hotel is set near the Union Buildings, South Africa’s seat of government.
 The elegant guestrooms feature Italian marble bathrooms and scenic views.
 Dining options include an airy restaurant with floor-to-ceiling windows, and a chic bar offering light fare.
 There’s also an outdoor pool, a gym and a spa.